liqotech/liqo/docs/pages/User/Install/platforms/gke.md

 * [Deploy Liqo](#deploy-liqo)
 * [Check that Liqo is Running](#check-that-liqo-is-running)

-## Introduction

 ### About GKE

-Google Kubernetes Engine (GKE) is a managed Kubernetes service which is available on the Goole Cloud.
+Google Kubernetes Engine (GKE) is a managed Kubernetes service available on the Google Cloud.
 The GKE environment consists of multiple machines (specifically, Compute Engine instances) grouped together to form a cluster.

 ### Scenarios